Most Common Startup Risks and How to Manage Them

 That said, make sure everyone knows who's boss with well-defined ownership agreements, and lock things down with airtight confidentiality pacts.
 Vague and weak agreements just set you up for fights later.
 Instead, use solid, pre-made contracts written by lawyers.
 Then, tweak them for your specific deal and make sure everyone understands the clear terms.

-Leaks and rule-breaking can be brutal, too, so keep your information security strong.
+Leaks and rule-breaking can be brutal, too, so legal tech can play a crucial role in keeping your information security strong.
 Use top-notch tools, follow the data privacy rules for your area, and always get a clear "go-ahead" from people before using their data.

 On the employee side, playing fast and loose with their rights or leaving contracts as clear as mud can turn ugly fast.
 Stick to the employment laws in your area, write contracts that everyone understands, and treat your people with respect.